 However, those who have been attending the annual festival for some time say that the event has become more perverse with each passing year.

-“There seems to be an underlying real dark feel to people’s reaction when they hear people preaching or when someone tries to hand them a Gospel tract or even just approaching them,” stated Asheville resident Tom Pethtel, who came to the festival to evangelize.
+“There seems to be an underlying real dark feel to people’s reaction when they hear people preaching or when someone tries to hand them a gospel tract or even just approaching them,” stated Asheville resident Tom Pethtel, who came to the festival to evangelize.
 “Very, very hostile [and] bitter, just a dark hatred, just foulness coming out them.”

 He said that Asheville has been dubbed “The Freak Capital of the World” and “The Little San Francisco.”

 “[Last fall], there was a topless protest in the county square right in front of the sheriff’s department, the jail [and] where the court hearings go on at the courthouse,” Pethtel explained.
-“They had a whole evening-long display of women bearing their breasts [and] performing lewd acts … and policemen simply standing around and watching.”
+“They had a whole evening-long display of women baring their breasts [and] performing lewd acts … and policemen simply standing around and watching.”

 State Senator James Forrester called Asheville “a cesspool of sin” in 2011 while speaking at a local church.
 Since then, residents have been reveling in the remark, and even selling t-shirts that celebrate the city as being “a cesspool of sin.”